coq/platform/doc/README_2021.09.0_8.13.md

 don't yet have the level of maturity or support required for inclusion in the full level, but there are plans to move them to the full level in a future release of Coq Platform.
-The main point of the extended level is advertisement: useres are important to bring a development from a beta to a release state.
+The main point of the extended level is advertisement: users are important to bring a development from a beta to a release state.

 The interactive installation script explicitly asks if you want to install these packages.
 The macOS and snap installation bundles always include these packages.